naboshi229/My_Basic_Programs/Password_Manager_(PassMan)/README.md

 <img src='./screenshots/Password_Manager_screenshot4.png' width='700'>

 ### When user succesfully fill all of the empty entries and hit "Add" Button, the window will pop-out with the title of the website name / link.
 Showing user's entries and asking if it is ok to save them.
+Generated password will be copied to the clipboard, user can paste it by hitting "CTRL+V" (paste shortcut).
+I used [pyperclip](https://pypi.org/project/pyperclip/) for that.

 <img src='./screenshots/Password_Manager_screenshot5.png' width='700'>